hrace009/modsecurity-whitelist-apps/README.md

 <h2>To load the rules in Apache:</h2>

 1. Download the rules into a directory on your server.
 For example: /etc/httpd/conf.d/modsecurity-whitelist-apps
-2. Enabled the rules by adding a ModSecurity include statement to your ModSecurity config file.
+2. Enabled the whitelist by adding a ModSecurity include statement to your ModSecurity config file.
 For example: Include /etc/httpd/conf.d/modsecurity-whitelist-apps/*.conf

 <h2>To load the rules in cPanel Apache:</h2>